 To file a Map, please contact the Clerk of the Board at (619) 531-5600 or COBmaps@sdcounty.ca.gov to schedule an appointment.

 When a developer decides to begin a new project, a map containing the developer's tentative plans must be provided to several County departments for approval and signatures.
-The Clerk of the Board receives the map, ensures that the developer has paid their taxes and in some cases, brings the map before the Board of Supervisors for approval.
-After the Board has approved the map, it is brought to the County Recorder's office to be recorded and the developer can then begin work on their new project.
+The Clerk of the Board receives the map, ensures that the developer has paid their taxes and in some cases, brings the map before the Director of Planning and Development Services, who acts on behalf of the Board of Supervisors, for approval.
+After the Director has approved the map, it is brought to the County Recorder's office to be recorded and the developer can then begin work on their new project.

 The process for the developer involves three departments – Treasurer/Tax Collector, Assessor/Recorder/County Clerk, and the Clerk of the Board of Supervisors.
-For properties located in the unincorporated area, the Department of Public Works is involved.
+For properties located in the unincorporated area, the Departments of Public Works and Planning and Development Services are involved.
 Below is a summary of the responsibilities of each department:

 - Treasurer/Tax Collector: Certifies that taxes are paid and provides an estimate of the upcoming taxes for the project (Map Tax Clearance Certificate).
 Also, provides clearances to the Clerk of the Board to release the developer’s securities.

-- Department of Public Works: Initial reviewer of maps for properties in the unincorporated areas and dockets them for Board of Supervisors approval.
+- Department of Planning and Development Services: Initial reviewer of maps for properties in the unincorporated areas and dockets them as communications received with the Clerk of the Board of Supervisors.

 refunds/release of bonds.